fhdsl/FH_Cluster201/docs/02-chapter_of_course.md

 - great when you do not have access to a local cluster or when you want to use a commercial platform for running computational work.

+# Sharing and Collaboration

+Issues like sharable code, sharable software environments and compute resource optimization become more important when you want to share and collaborate.

+- GitHub
+- Dockerhub/Quay.io
+- Dockstore

+- Terra
+- DNA Nexus
+- other people's resources (like their non-SLURM cluster or maybe they use Azure or Google or AWS primarily?)